 What weapons do you think that Microsoft will use against the PS4 at its reveal next month?
 How should Sony respond to the system’s announcement?
 Let us know in the comments section and poll below.

-Timed exclusives and DLC deals will really hurt
+- Timed exclusives and DLC deals will really hurt9%

-Subsidised pricing will make Sony's system look steep
+- Subsidised pricing will make Sony's system look steep36%

-Microsoft will drum up a massive media circus
+- Microsoft will drum up a massive media circus25%

 Please login to vote in this poll.